orlcar/drug-consumption-data-visualization/README.md

 **Prediction**

-The objective is to determine if the selected features influence the use of cannabis among our data respondents, allowing the prediction of cannabis use based on the selected features.
+The objective is to determine if the selected features are associated with the likelihood of cannabis use among the data respondents, allowing the prediction of cannabis use based on the selected features.

-Given the nature of our features after several modifications; as well as the problems we encountered along the way, a simple logistic regression algorithm was found to be the most effective model for our target prediction.
+Given the nature of our features after several modifications, a logistic regression algorithm was found to be the most effective model for our target prediction goal.

-Logistic regression models are easily understood, and commonly used for the classification of problems with two possible outcomes.
+Logistic regression models are commonly used for the classification of problems with two possible outcomes.

-**Data Evaluation Process:**
+**Data Evaluation Process**

 The original data set contained 1885 respondents.
-1472 were considered users and 413 non-users.
+1472 were considered cannabis users and 413 cannabis non-users.

 Because the sample size of individuals who have not used cannabis is significantly smaller than sample size of cannabis users, upsampling is performed to make the sample sizes equal.
-We used a new library called resample.
+We used a python library called resample to perform the upsampling.

 ## Resampling